 On Saturday, my car went on fire.
 I’m sure that’s not the correct way of putting it, but that is what it did.
 Or more accurately, after two years of constantly causing me troubles, it committed its own viking funeral.
-No one was hurt, but I no longer have transport of any kind unless I want to try and tie the smouldering wreck of twisted metal to a donkey and ride it like a dystopian chariot.
+No one was hurt and I didn’t need the services of car wreck lawyers, thank god!
+But I no longer have transport of any kind unless I want to try and tie the smouldering wreck of twisted metal to a donkey and ride it like a dystopian chariot.
 Lots of people seemed shocked or upset on my behalf but it wasn’t really either of those things.
 It was just annoying and meant I had to stand by a roundabout in Ilford for two hours getting slowly sunburnt as I stood by a former car.
 The whole event was annoying and not having a car anymore is inconvenient but overall, really not all that bad in the grand scheme of things.

 I’m not sure if it’s just recent worldly events that have made me think like this but in the days following my mini-Michael Bay adventure, I spent less time waking up in cold sweats thinking about being trapped in a burning Ford KA, than I did worrying about the people of Gaza.
 Watching the news, and reading tweets from those who are there makes me feel horribly privileged in life.
 Hopefully I’ll never know what it’s like to live in an area cordoned off from the world, with nowhere to run to when you are being mercilessly attacked by airstrikes.
 Hopefully I’ll never know what it’s like to have everyone I know killed in front of me as we all shelter in somewhere we thought was safe but wasn’t.